ankrutik/notes/aws/solutions_arch_cert/notes.md

 ### Global Tables

-globally distributed applications
+Globally distributed applications

-multi region redundancy for DR or HA
+**Multi-region** redundancy for DR or HA

-no application rewrites
+No application rewrites

-replication latency under 1 second
+Replication latency under 1 second

-needs streams enabled
+**Needs streams enabed**.
+DynamoDB Streams enable DynamoDB to get a changelog and use that changelog to replicate data across replica tables in other AWS Regions.

 ### Database migration service (DMS)